davidusb-geek/emhass-add-on/emhass/DOCS.md

 These are the configuration parameters needed to correctly use this module.

-- web_ui_url: Provide the web ui url.
-Leave this at the default value to have the web ui at localhost.
-Otherwise provide your custom url.
 - hass_url: Enter the URL of your Home Assistant instance.
 For example: https://myhass.duckdns.org/ or http://localhost/.
 This defaults to empty.
 If using the supervisor you can leave this to the default empty value.
 - long_lived_token: A Long-Lived Access Token that can be created from the Lovelace profile page.
 This defaults to empty.
 If using the supervisor you can leave this to the default empty value.
 - costfun: Define the type of cost function, this is optional and the options are: `profit` (default), `cost`, `self-consumption`